Reid Hoffman: ReidAI

 In April 2024, Hoffman "sat down" for an interview with an AI deepfake of himself, one of the first public figures to do so.
 "In their conversation, the two Reids discussed AI regulation, its capabilities, and ways Hoffman can improve his LinkedIn profile."
 According to Hoffman, the bot was "built on OpenAI's GPT-4 and trained on over 20 years' worth of material provided by Hoffman's public speaking engagements and the books he's published."
-It uses ElevenLabs for voice cloning, Hour One or HeyGen for avatars, and RAG over his corpus to ground the answers.
 Hoffman told Axios' Mike Allen that ReidAI's purpose was to show "the positive things we can do with all these technologies."

 Other artificial intelligence ventures

-In late 2022, Hoffman and others invested a total of $2.2 million in JusticeText. "[G]eared towards public defenders," the platform "stores, catalogs, analyzes and then shares video evidence, hoping to increase transparency around criminal matters."
+In late 2022, Hoffman and others invested a total of $2.2 million in JusticeText.
+"Geared towards public defenders," the platform "stores, catalogs, analyzes and then shares video evidence, hoping to increase transparency around criminal matters."

 As of May 2023, Hoffman and Greylock Partners have invested in at least 37 AI companies.
 For example, they were an early investor in Tome, makers of productivity software driven by AI.
 The company claims it is the fastest productivity software maker in reaching 1 million users.

 Hoffman has dismissed calls to "pause" the development of advanced AI systems, calling such ideas "foolish" and "anti-humanist."
 Instead, he has called for the pace of development to be accelerated to help humans solve societal problems.
-For example, he's pointed to "its potential to transform areas like health care — "giving everyone a medical assistant"; and education — "giving everyone a tutor...
+For example, he has pointed to "its potential to transform areas like health care — "giving everyone a medical assistant"; and education — "giving everyone a tutor...
 I'm a tech optimist, not a tech utopian."

 Inc. dubbed Hoffman the "evangelist in chief" for Inflection AI and AI in general, citing his meetings with the likes of President Biden and the Pope to discuss his vision and concerns around AI.